See Your Procedure in 3D

 You have probably thought about having breast lift surgery for some time.
-You've noticed when you look at your breasts that they are not as full as they used to be.
-You probably also wish you could look better in clothing and in a swimsuit.
-Breastfeeding, weight changes, and aging all can cause the breasts to droop and sag.
-Breast lift surgery in Albany at The Plastic Surgery Group can help restore your breasts to a fuller, more youthful appearance.
+You may have noticed that your breasts are not as full or shapely as they used to be.
+Breastfeeding, weight changes, and the natural aging process all can cause the breasts to droop, sag, and lose volume.
+Breast lift surgery in Albany, NY at The Plastic Surgery Group can help restore your breasts to a more rounded, youthful appearance.

 Cosmetic surgery should be a rewarding experience that leaves you looking great and feeling more confident.
 Request a free cosmetic consultationRequest a free cosmetic consultation with one of the surgeons at The Plastic Surgery Group or call (518) 438-0505.

 WARNING: This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.

 Is a breast lift is right for me?

 Breast lift surgery (mastopexy) can help you have fuller, perkier, shapelier breasts once again.
 In most cases, women who have smaller breasts realize longer lasting results from breast lift surgery because their breasts are not heavy; but breasts of all sizes can be successfully lifted.
 Some women with small breasts and relatively little breast sagging may be able to undergo a less-invasive procedure such as a doughnut mastopexy.
 Some women choose breast augmentation in addition to, or instead of, a breast lift to attain their desired fullness.